lmkr/mscprojects/README.md

 ## A New Software Tool for the Coloured Petri Nets Modelling Language

 Coloured Petri Nets is a modelling and simulation language for distributed systems and has been implemented in CPN Tools.
-CPN Tools has been widely used and is currently being used in industrial collaboration projects with Schneider Electric and SCA Solutions.
-CPN Tools is becoming difficult to maintain and the aim of this project is to developed the next generation of tool support for CPNs.
+CPN Tools has been widely used but is also becoming increasingly difficult to maintain.
+The aim of this project is to developed the next generation of tool support for CPNs.

 A demonstration of the existing CPN Tools: